-Undergraduate thesis in Applied Mathematics or Pure Mathematics together with advanced lecture courses, half selected from MATH4103/4603, and half selected from Computer Science.
+Undergraduate thesis in Applied Mathematics or Pure Mathematics together with advanced lectures on topics chosen half from MATH4103 or MATH4603, and half from Computer Science.

 The Category C General Education requirement is met by the 56 hour subject The Role of Mathematics in Society which is part of the Honours program.